timfenney/brovers/README.txt

 If you have Bundler, a bundle in the project root and you should be good to go.

+To feed it new input, simply overwrite input.txt.

 The program can be run by executing `bin/brovers`.

 Here are some decisions I made, and the rationale behind them: